felixbrucker/foxy-proxy/README.md

-  --db <db.sqlite>           The custom db.sqlite file path --live                     Show a live dashboard with stats --update-historical-stats  Update all historical stats -h, --help                 output usage information
+  --db <db.sqlite>           The custom db.sqlite file path --live                     Show a live dashboard with stats --update-historical-stats  Update all historical stats --no-colors                Do not use colors in the cli output -h, --help                 output usage information
 ```